We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-Blue-Eyes White Dragon might be the most popular Yugioh card of all time.
-It’s certainly one of the most recognizable.
+Blue-Eyes White Dragon might be the most popular Yugioh card of all time, even if it isn’t the rarest.
 A heavyweight both in the early days of the trading card game and the original anime series, it’s still sought after today, especially if it’s an ultra-rare mint-condition copy, like this one.

 Released in the Yugioh trading card game’s first expansion set, Legend of Blue-Eyes White Dragon (LOB), this first-edition PSA 10 Gem Mint condition card sold at auction in October 2020 for an astounding $85,000 (£65,000).
 That’s a whole lot of dough, but you’ll need three of them to summon the chunkier Blue-Eyes Ultimate Dragon.